Table of Contents

 Please note that Mount Allison University does not accept responsibility for any loss, damage, or interruption of classes, accommodation or meal service as a result of circumstances beyond the reasonable control of the University.

-For fee administration purposes students enrolled in nine or more credits in the Fall or Winter terms, including credits for correspondence courses, are full-time for that term provided they are registered in at least two on-campus courses.
+For fee administration purposes students enrolled in nine or more credits in the Fall or Winter terms are full-time for that term.
 All other students are part-time for fee administration purposes for that term.

-Tuition fees for students in the Bachelor of Science (Aviation) program are in two parts.
-Mount Allison sets its part and its partner, Moncton Flight College, sets its own tuition and other fees.
-Students in that program should contact the Registrar's Office for tuition amounts and deadlines.
+Tuition fees for students in an Aviation program are in two parts.
+Mount Allison sets its part and its partner, MFC Training, sets its own tuition and other fees.
+Students in those programs should contact the Registrar's Office for tuition amounts and deadlines.

-Tuition fees for the following year are finalized in May and will then be posted on the Registrar's Office web page.
+Tuition fees for the following year are finalized in May and will then be posted on the Mount Allison University website.
 Inquiries should be directed to the Registrar's Office.